Karen Barnes, 33, started her training to become a swimming teacher during her maternity leave when her first child, Jack, was just ten weeks old.

 “I spent a lot of time researching how to become a swimming teacher and what were the best teaching qualifications I would need.
 I looked at how long the training took and also what employment prospects there were.
 The further I looked into becoming a swimming instructor the more boxes it ticked.
 There was an abundance of local swimming teaching jobs available, all that were open to flexible working.”

-Karen completed her Swim England Qualifications Level One training in July 2018 and her Level Two in September 2018.
+Karen completed her Swim England Qualifications Level 1 training in July 2018 and her Level 2 in September 2018.
 She has additionally gone on to complete her Parent and Toddler course which has allowed her to take on a greater variety of swimming lessons and teaching hours.

 Karen says: “My friends and family were quite shocked that I would be on a training course for a new career when Jack was so little.
 But I was lucky enough to have amazing support at home and was keen to get started, so I thought ‘I can do this!’
 My level one course would take 12 hours over four days, but I was lucky to choose a blended learning programme, which meant I only had to be away from home for two days, the rest I could do online.
 My level two course took place over four separate weekends, and was much more hands-on, I chose the course that was running at weekends as it meant my husband was able to stay at home with my son.